Fonyx/e-commerce-orm/README.md

 1: Express routes for GET, POST, PUT AND DELETE http requests
 2: Models representing Category, Product Tag, and Products to be acted on by the above requests
 3: Basic jest test suit for custom validator testing
+4: UPDATED - Can now add product with with tag names instead of just tag id's - note this is not applied to put route

 ## Contributing